SprayFoam

 The valuation report sent to the lender will typically state the roof is not inspectable, recommend full removal by a qualified specialist, and either down-value the property or attach a retention pending removal.
 The lender then makes the underwriting decision based on this wording.

-• ✓ Free site survey
+• ✓ Mortgage & survey advice

-• ✓ Open & closed-cell foam specialists
+• ✓ Open & closed-cell foam expertise

 • ✓ Nationwide UK coverage